getsentry/worthless/README.md

 For anything here to work you need to some tools to be available.
 You can get them by running `make download-all` in the root folder.

+Additionally you need to have `wasmtime` installed on your machine which you can get with `make install-wasmtime`.